Leadership & Operations

-Passionate advocates for the arts, Epstein and his wife, Paddy, serve at the executive level on a number of boards.
-Epstein chaired the first Patron Experience Committee for the Dallas Summer Musicals.
+Passionate advocates for the arts, Barry and his wife, Paddy, serve at the executive level on a number of boards.
+Barry chaired the first Patron Experience Committee for the Dallas Summer Musicals.

-A distinguished alumnus from Purdue University and winner of the university’s Outstanding Electrical and Computer Engineer Award, Epstein is a connector of people, collaborating to bring advancements in every project he champions.
+A distinguished alumnus from Purdue University and winner of the university’s Outstanding Electrical and Computer Engineer Award, Barry is a connector of people, collaborating to bring advancements in every project he champions.

 Craig Janssen is an expert in design for spaces where thousands come together to share an experience.
-As an international facility strategist serving architects, venue owners, and developers, Craig leads Idibri—a multidisciplinary team of technology designers, acousticians, and theatre planners.
+As an international facility strategist serving architects, venue owners, and developers, Craig leads a multidisciplinary team of technology designers, acousticians, and theatre planners for Salas O'Brien.

 Craig holds two patents—one in audio engineering and another in facility planning.
 He is a Past-President of AVIXA (InfoComm) —the international Audio Visual association—and serves on the Urban Land Institute’s Entertainment Council.
 Passionate about the power of venues to provide transformational experiences, Craig is an advocate for the mission of Hear Us Now.